In This Article

 My final word is that all of these will be necessary and will be worth it.
 Having extra equipment is never bad, as long as it isn’t too heavy.

-Thanks for reading this guide on how to build a bugout bag.
+Thanks for reading this simple, short guide on how to build a bugout bag.
 I hope you build a great bugout bag to survive almost any emergency that may present itself.